This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Make your home safe for your child.
 Home safety measures can help prevent head injuries that could lead to a concussion.
 Put self-latching gates at the bottoms and tops of stairs.
 Screw the gate to the wall at the tops of stairs.
 Install handrails for every staircase.
 Put soft bumpers on furniture edges and corners.
 Secure furniture, such as dressers and book cases, so your child cannot pull it over.

-- Make sure your child is in a proper car seat, booster seat or seatbelt every time you travel.
-This helps to decrease your child's risk for a head injury if you are in a car accident.
+- Make sure your child is in a proper car seat, booster seat, or wears a seatbelt every time he or she travels.
+This helps to decrease your child's risk for a head injury if he or she is in a car accident.

-- Have your child wear protective sports equipment that fit properly.
+- Have your child wear protective sports equipment that fits properly.
 Helmets help decrease your child's risk for a serious brain injury.
-Talk to your healthcare provider about other ways that you can decrease your child's risk for a concussion if he plays sports.
+Talk to your healthcare provider about other ways that you can decrease your child's risk for a concussion if he or she plays sports.

 Follow up with your child's healthcare provider as directed: